Tube-Based Robust Control Strategy for Vision-Guided Autonomous Vehicles: itube-CILQR Algorithm

-This section details the proposed itube-CILQR algorithm.
-Convex and smooth exponential barrier functions are used to convert the constraints of Problem 3 into an equivalent unconstrained problem for the CILQR algorithm \cite{Che19,Liu24}.
-The explicit form of the problem is as follows (Problem 4):
+This section describes the proposed itube-CILQR algorithm.
+Convex and smooth exponential barrier functions are used to convert Problem 3 into an equivalent unconstrained problem for the CILQR algorithm \cite{Che17,Liu24}.
+As displayed in Fig. 3, similar to typical quadratic cost terms, the exponential barrier function reaches its minimum value at the origin, which preserves the convexity of the objective functions.
+This property is crucial for barrier-function-based MPC algorithms \cite{Wil04}.